Our Greyhound coach continued Northwest along route 95 through Philadelphia, towards New York.

 Without further ado, we commenced the walk across Brooklyn Bridge, towards Manhattan.

 The bridge provided excellent views of the skyline, the river, and even a distant glimpse of the Statue of Liberty, to our west.

 Before long, we arrived on the Manhattan end of the bridge.

 We explored the nearby area, tall skyscrapers towering over us.

 A nearby electronic store caught out eye.

-A quick window-shop later, we headed west through Manhattan, the tall skyscrapers casting long shadows in the early afternoon.
+We spent some time exploring the many floors of electronics and entertainment.
+Some time later, we departed and headed west through Manhattan, the tall skyscrapers casting long shadows in the early afternoon.

 Eventually, the skyline began to clear as we reached the bottom of the CBD.